Nanostructure of pearlitic steels

 What is Pearlite ?

-The term ‘Pearlite’ or more specific ‘pearlitic steel’ and refers to an iron-based compound phase.
+The term ‘Pearlite’ or ‘pearlitic steel’ refers to an iron-based composite state.
 The pearlitic microstructure is characterized by the joint arrangement of thin layers of ferrite and cementite, formed by a eutectoid reaction from austenite.

-The often lamellar appearance of pearlite is a bit misleading since the individual lamellae within a pearlite colony are actually inter-connected in three dimensions; a single colony is therefore an interpenetrating bicrystal of ferrite and cementite.
+The lamellar appearance of pearlite is a bit misleading since the individual lamellae within a pearlite colony are actually inter-connected in three dimensions; a colony is an interpenetrating bicrystal of ferrite and cementite.

 How is pearlite formed ?